miguelaferreira/junit5-samples/junit5-gradle-consumer/README.md

 the JUnit Platform Gradle plugin will not run tests that are _tagged_ accordingly.

-By default, the JUnit Platform Gradle plugin disables the standard Gradle `test` task, but this be overridden via the `enableStandardTestTask` flag.
+By default, the JUnit Platform Gradle plugin disables the standard Gradle `test` task, but this can be overridden via the `enableStandardTestTask` flag.

 ## Configuring Test Engines